 Mr. Laurito E. Serrano, 58, is an independent director of the Company from 18 June 2013 up to the present.
 He is a Certified Public Accountant with a Master in Business Administration degree from the Harvard Graduate School of Business.
 His area of specialization is Financial Advisory and Corporate Finance.
 Mr. Serrano currently serves as independent director and Chairman of the Audit and Risk Management Committee of Atlas Consolidated Mining Development Corporation.
-He also serves as a director at Philippine Veterans Bank and a member of its Credit, Corporate Governance, and Audit Committees; an independent director of Travellers International Hotel Group and MJC Investments, Inc.; and a director of MRT Development Corporation, among others.
+He also serves as independent director of Pacific Online Systems Corp., MJC Investments Corporation, United Paragorn Mining Corporation and 2GO Group Inc.; and a director of MRT Development Corporation.
 Mr. Serrano is also a former partner of the Corporate Finance Consulting Group of SGV & Co.